Rationale

 Effort grade

-Each time an achievement grade is awarded an effort grade should also be awarded according to the criteria:
+Each time an achievement grade is awarded an effort grade should also be awarded.
+Effort grades are awarded following the criteria described in the table below:

 The teacher should personally enter the grades in the obligatory school documentation and online platforms.